Lady Bird Deed

 A Lady Bird Deed will not increase your property taxes because it does not uncap your property tax.
 This is because you still own the property until your death.
 Since there is no transfer until your death, your property tax is not uncapped.
 Similarly, you will not lose your homestead exemption from using a Lady Bird Deed.

-Using a Lady Bird Deed can help prevent your heirs from having to go to probate.
+Using a Lady Bird Deed can help prevent your heirs from having to go to court and incurring the added expense of hiring a probate attorney.
 Probate is a court supervised process which transfers title of your assets to your heirs.
 Probate is time consuming, cumbersome and can cost your heirs thousands of dollars.
-For more, see our Guide to Probate in Michigan.
 A Lady Bird Deed is one way to avoid probate and the associated headaches.

 A Lady Bird Deed can be an extremely effective way to pass real property to the heirs of a Medicaid recipient.
 Using a Lady Bird Deed is not considered a Medicaid divestment.
 Further, you will not lose your home exemption for using a Lady Bird Deed.